mlswg/mls-architecture/draft-ietf-mls-architecture.md

 incrementing counter.
 If a group member observes a gap in the generation sequence for a sender, then they know that they have missed a message from that sender.
-MLS also provides a facility for group members to send authenticated acknowledgements of application messages received within a group.
+MLS also provides a facility for group members to send authenticated acknowledgments of application messages received within a group.

 As discussed in {{delivery-service}}, the Delivery Service is trusted to select the single Commit message that is applied in each epoch from among the ones sent